 INSKEEP: It's a truism almost - at least on this side of the ocean - for analysts to say something like well, if China's economic growth ever falls off it's going to lead to political instability.
 There could be uprisings.
 Is the situation fundamentally stable?

-INSKEEP: Patrick Chovane is a professor at Tsinghua University's School of Economics and Management in Bejing.
+INSKEEP: Patrick Chovane is a professor at Tsinghua University's School of Economics and Management in Beijing.

 Thanks very much.

-ECONOMIST: Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+CHOVANEC: Thank you.
+Transcript provided by NPR, Copyright NPR.